qorix-group/score/docs/platform_management_plan/quality_management.rst

 Additionally, the project repository shall be organized in a way that independent roles (to the technical solution) have to approve any pull request before it's merged.
-The persons who are able to approve need to be qualified according to the roles description Quality Manager :need:`PROCESS_rl__quality_manager`.
+The persons who are able to approve need to be qualified according to the roles description :need:`PROCESS_rl__quality_manager`.

-The successful checking of the skills of the committers and independent roles is ensured by the Project Leader :need:`PROCESS_rl__project_lead` and Quality Manager :need:`PROCESS_rl__quality_manager` and documented in the role assignment document.
+The successful checking of the committers' skills and the independent roles is ensured by the :need:`PROCESS_rl__project_lead` and :need:`PROCESS_rl__quality_manager` who record/check this in the role assignment document.

-.. note:: The identity of the committer by applying the GitHub digital signature mechanism will be used to confirm the authenticity of the Quality Manager :need:`PROCESS_rl__quality_manager` role for the approvals
+.. note:: The identity of the committer by applying the GitHub digital signature mechanism will be used to confirm the authenticity of the :need:`PROCESS_rl__quality_manager` role for the approvals

 4 Quality Management Planning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 4.1 Quality Resources
 """"""""""""""""""""""
-Dedicated Quality Managers :need:`PROCESS_rl__quality_manager` are elected by :need:`PROCESS_rl__project_lead` for the platform.
+Dedicated :need:`PROCESS_rl__quality_manager` are elected, as the committers, in a meritocratic manner for the platform.

-The Quality Managers :need:`PROCESS_rl__quality_manager`, supported by the Project Lead :need:`PROCESS_rl__project_lead`, and all other stakeholders, will ensure that quality activities are actively planned, developed, analyzed, verified, tested, and managed throughout the life cycle of the project.
+The :need:`PROCESS_rl__quality_manager`, supported by the :need:`PROCESS_rl__project_lead`, and all other stakeholders, will ensure that quality activities are actively planned, developed, analyzed, verified, tested, and managed throughout the life cycle of the project.

 Resources and milestones are planned in Github Issues for all activities.
 Resource and milestone planning is done as defined in the :doc:`project_management`.